Back

 What can I do if I have not correctly protected my deposit?

 Contact our property litigation specialists who may be able to assist you in mitigating the risk to you and to seek to avoid the above situation.
-If you have any queries or concerns about correctly protecting a tenancy deposit or providing the correct prescribed information, we are here to assist.
+If you have any queries or concerns about correctly protecting a deposit or providing the correct prescribed information, we are here to assist.

 To arrange a free initial consultation telephone call regarding your potential tenancy deposit claim, please contact our team.